khulnasoft/tracker/docs/tutorials/promtail.md

 * [Loki and Promtail](https://grafana.com/oss/loki/)
 * [Grafana](https://grafana.com/oss/)

-Alternatively, this tutorial showcases after the Tracee Installation section how to get an observability stack running with the above tools.
+Alternatively, this tutorial showcases after the Tracker Installation section how to get an observability stack running with the above tools.

-## Installing the Tracee Helm Chart and accessing logs
+## Installing the Tracker Helm Chart and accessing logs

 Right now, we cannot access any logs from our cluster since we do not have any application that actively produces logs.
-Thus, we will install Tracee inside our cluster through the Tracee Helm Chart.
+Thus, we will install Tracker inside our cluster through the Tracker Helm Chart.

-Add the Tracee Helm Chart:
+Add the Tracker Helm Chart:

 ```console
 helm repo add aqua https://aquasecurity.github.io/helm-charts/